asif7adil/MLZheimers/README.md

-# MLZheimers: An ML based Alzheimer Disease prediction framework
+# MLZheimers: An ML based Alzheimer Disease prediction Framework
-MLZheimer is a straightforward different ML algorithms training for predicting Alzheimer Disease.
+MLZheimer is a straightforward set of different ML algorithms trained for predicting Alzheimer's Disease.

-### Please note: We are currently in process of finalizing this project.
-We will be adding the final jupyter-notebook for using MLZheimers very soon.
+### Please note: We are currently in the process of finalizing this project.
+We will be adding the final Jupyter notebook for using MLZheimers very soon.